solana-labs/solana-web3.js/packages/library/README.md

 //    ^?
 RpcSubscriptions<SolanaRpcSubscriptionsApi>
 ```

-### Scoping the RPC Subscriptions API
+### Augmenting/Constraining the RPC Subscriptions API

 Using the `createSolanaRpcSubscriptions` or `createSolanaRpcSubscriptionsFromTransport` functions, we always get the same RPC Subscriptions API, including all Solana RPC stable subscriptions.
-However, since the RPC Subscriptions API is described using types only, it is possible to scope the API to a specific set of subscriptions and even add your own custom subscriptions.
+However, since the RPC Subscriptions API is described using types only, it is possible to constrain the API to a specific set of subscriptions or even add your own custom subscriptions.

-#### Scoping by Cluster
+#### Constraining by Cluster

 If you're using a specific cluster, you may wrap your RPC URL inside a helper function like `mainnet` or `devnet` to inject that information into the RPC type system.